rubyfu/RubyFu/module_0x3__network_kungfu/packet_manipulation.md

 In this chapter, we'll try to do many implementations using the awesome lib, PacketFu[^1].

-## PacketFu - The packet manipulaton
+## PacketFu - The packet manipulation

 **PacketFu Features**
 * Manipulating TCP protocol